 Example 3:

-The person’s response is sarcastic because they say the opposite of what they mean to be funny.
+The sarcasm comes from saying the opposite of what you mean to be funny.

 Example 4: